2027 Chevrolet Bolt EV in blue parked at Canadian dealership with mountains

 The Verdict

-The 2027 Chevy Bolt EV is the most compelling sub-$40,000 EV for most Canadians, and it's not close.
+The 2027 Chevy Bolt EV is one of the most compelling sub-$40,000 EVs for most Canadians, and the case for it is much stronger now that Chevrolet Canada has published the core facts.

 The platform upgrade to Ultium was not optional — the old BEV2 Bolt was genuinely becoming uncompetitive and GM knew it.
 The charging test results confirm that GM addressed the single biggest weakness of the previous generation.
 With a 150+ kW peak charging rate, a flat charging curve, and active battery pre-conditioning, the 2027 Bolt no longer loses road trips to vehicles costing $20,000 more.
 That mattered enormously to the old Bolt's reputation, and it's fixed.